gabrielrih/mongodb-data-model/design-patterns/extended-reference-pattern/README.md

 - What is the list of dependent extended references?
 What other fields need to be updated once the source gets updated?
 The application must know this references.
 - Do the extended references need to be updated immediately or can they be updated at a later time?
 A scheduled task can be configured to update the document with extended references periodically instead of doing it every time the original referenced document is updated.

-## Implementing this pattern on an existente dataset
+## Implementing this pattern on an existent dataset
 - Aggregation framework.

 Example of bringing the product data to the review collection.